the-red-feather/thesis/assessments/P2/P2-prototype.md

 - Of these seven vpl's, two are focussed on procedural design (Grasshopper / Dynamo), two are focussed on modelling in the context of special effects (Blender, Houdini), and three are focused on geo-processing (FME, Graphical Mod).
-I would argue that while the
+I would argue that while these goals differ, all of these vpls have a lot in common.
+All of them have some representation of vectors, points, line segments, polygons, surfaces and solids, in one way or another.

+- huge differences in availability.
+If they are not free (QGIS / Blender / Geoflow), these vpls are extremely expensive. this availability roughly correlates to the open / closed source nature of the packages.

 <br><br><br><div class="page"></div>